etesync/etesync-dav/macos-instructions.md

 macOS Mojave suffers from a bug that enforces the use of SSL, *regardless* of whether you enable the checkbox for SSL or not.
 So to use EteSync, you have to enable SSL.

+**NOTE:** [as reported by some users](https://github.com/etesync/etesync-dav/issues/96#issuecomment-555143171) it seems like adding the certificate to the keychain doesn't always make it immediately usable.
+You may need to first add a CardDAV account (has to be CardDAV), accept the certificate, and only then you will be able to add a CalDAV account.

 ## Setup SSL

 Instructions differ depending on how you run `etesync-dav`.
 Most people will just need the first.